What Happens When Your Body is in Detox Mode?

 1. Liver

-• Phase One: Enzymes like cytochrome P450 break down toxins into smaller, less harmful components.
+• Phase One: Enzymes break toxins down into smaller, less harmful components.

-• Phase Two: The liver adds molecules to these toxins (a process called conjugation), making them water-soluble so they can be excreted safely.
+• Phase Two: The liver attaches molecules to these toxins, making them water-soluble so they can leave the body safely.

 2. Kidneys